AniTrend/android-emojify/README.md

 # Suggestions

-- From v1.X the project was reworked and should be able to handle conversion from emoji to hexHtml, decHtml or short codes on the main thread, however I would recommend moving all convention work to a background thread between network requests for a smoother experience for your users
+- From v1.X the project was reworked and should be able to handle conversion from emoji to hexHtml, decHtml or short codes on the main thread with a slight improvement on processing speed (depending on the length of text of course), however I would highly recommend moving all convention work to a background thread between network requests for a smoother experience for your users (read up on the repository pattern).
 - If you are using a markdown library like __[txtmark](https://github.com/rjeschke/txtmark)__ or using just ```Html.fromHtml()```  you can skip conversion of __HexHtml & HtmlCodes__ to emoji and just pass the returned  __[Spanned](https://developer.android.com/reference/android/text/Spanned.html)__ from the ```Html.fromHtml``` to your text view.
 (See sample in project)

 # Migration

-A quick run overview of some of the changes, see the rest of the changes under [examples](#Examples) & `EmojiManager.initEmojiData` has been refactored to throw exceptions rather than consuming them. [see Getting Started](#GettingStarted), and you can find more example in the library unit tests, e.g. `EmojiUtilTest.kt`
+A quick run overview of some of the changes, see the rest of the changes under __Examples__ section. `EmojiManager.initEmojiData` has also been refactored to throw exceptions rather than consuming them. see __Getting Started__ section, and you can find more example in the library unit tests, e.g. `EmojiUtilTest.kt`

 ```java
 import io.wax911.emojify.EmojiUtils; //becomes -> io.wax911.emojify.parser.EmojiParser;